diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/raspa2.md

 apptainer exec raspa2.sif cp /share/raspa/forcefield/ExampleMoleculeForceField/methane.def ./
 ```

-The `-d` option in the `simulate` command is used to set the path to RASPA2 directory containing the previous files.
+The `-d` option in the `simulate` command is used to set the path to the RASPA2 directory containing the previous files.
 The software then automatically looks for the needed files in `/share/raspa`.
-When this option is not provided, the software looks for the needed file in the current directory.
+When this option is not provided, the software looks for the needed files in the current directory.
 This can be useful when working with custom pseudo-potentials, force fields or molecule properties.

-The simulation produces four different folder: *Movies*, *Output*, *Restart* and *VTK*.
+The simulation produces four different folders: *Movies*, *Output*, *Restart* and *VTK*.

 ### Visualizing the simulation movies with VMD software

 VMD software can be used to visualize the movies produced by the simulation.
-The VMD [container image of the Diamond project](/en/codes/visualisation/vmd/) can be used for this purpose.
+The VMD [container image of the DIAMOND project](/en/codes/visualisation/vmd/) can be used for this purpose.

 The following command opens the visualization software graphical user interface (GUI):